paul-heyse/Medical_KG_rev/docs/guides/orchestration-pipelines.md

 - **Resilience misconfiguration** – Check `config/orchestration/resilience.yaml`
   for required fields (attempts, backoff, circuit breaker thresholds).
 Invalid policies raise validation errors at load time.
-- **Gate stalls** – Inspect the job ledger entry to confirm gate metadata is set (e.g., `pdf_ir_ready` for PDF pipelines).
-Sensors poll every ten seconds and record trigger counts in the ledger metadata.
+- **Gate stalls** – Use `medkg-gates <pipeline>` to confirm the expected resume stage and predicates.
+At runtime, inspect `metadata.gate.<gate>` within the job ledger and the `orchestration_gate_*` metrics to determine whether the gate failed its clauses or timed out waiting for ledger updates.
 - **Missing embeddings** – Ensure the embed stage resolved the Haystack embedder; stubs return deterministic values for test runs but do not persist to OpenSearch/FAISS.